-It’s powered by 3000 mAH battery.
-It’s sounds very less for a phone coming with a large 5.7 inch FHD display.
-Even the phones with smaller form factor like the HTC 10, Huawei P9 are able to pack in the similar sized battery in a much smaller form factor.
+Fueling the phone is a 3000 mAH battery.
+It sounds low for a phone coming with a large 5.7-inch FHD display.
+Even the phones with a smaller form factor like the HTC 10, Huawei P9 comes with similar size batteries.

-It could’ve been an opportunity for Asus to pack in a higher capacity battery in this beast.
-Although, the overall battery performance is above average and can get you a day’s usage easily.
-Fortunately, it also supports Quick Charge 3.0 which can charge up to 50% in just 33 minutes in my test.
+Although, the overall battery performance is above average.
+Fortunately, it also supports Quick Charge 3.0 which can charge it up to 50% in just 33 minutes in my test.